mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 Even though I've been experimenting with homelab for the past few years, I still consider myself a beginner, and this is a beginner-level guide.

 Most other homelab authors write like they're building their 20th rack.
 They don't explain their thought process for choosing components or why they rejected alternatives.
-They've been doing it so long that the decisions have become unconscious.
+They've been doing it for so long that the decisions have become unconscious.

 Because this is my first time building a server rack, I'm free from the [curse of knowledge](https://en.wikipedia.org/wiki/Curse_of_knowledge).
-I'm walking you through how I approached the process for the first time so that you can follow along.
+I'm walking you through how I approached the process for the first time so you can follow along.

 ### No conflict of interest

 I'm not getting paid by anyone or receiving free products to write this post.
 I have no advertisers to satisfy or partnerships to maintain.

 The uncomfortable truth about most homelab blog posts is that they're funded by affiliate links.
-That means if a reader purchases something through a link in the article, the author receives a commission.
+That means the author receives a commission when readers purchase products through links in the article.

-Authors can still provide valuable information while using affiliate links, and some of the best homelab bloggers fund their that way.
+Authors can still provide valuable information while using affiliate links, and some of the best homelab bloggers fund their work that way.
 Nevertheless, affiliate links create a clear conflict of interest between the author and their readers.
-If merchants are paying an author a percentage commission to link to their products, it incentivizes the author to recommend expensive products and subpar merchants.
+If merchants pay an author a percentage commission to link to their products, it incentivizes the author to recommend expensive products and subpar merchants.

-I'm not claiming that I'm pure of heart and everyone who writes for money is evil, but I think my incentives are more aligned with my readers'.
-I write my blog out of vanity, as I like when people tell me that they find my articles interesting or useful.
+I'm not claiming that I'm pure of heart and that everyone who writes for money is evil, but my incentives are more aligned with my readers'.
+I write my blog out of vanity &mdash; I like when people tell me that they find my articles interesting or useful.
 Writing out my thought process also helps me improve my approach and elicits useful feedback from readers.

-My rack does contain a TinyPilot, a hardware device that [I created](/tinypilot/), but it doesn't affect of my other choices.
+My rack does contain a TinyPilot, a hardware device that [I created](/tinypilot/), but it doesn't affect my other choices.
 I'll disclose my relationship with TinyPilot whenever mentioning it.

 ## Choosing a rack